November 29, 2025

 Remember, anytime you do not want to receive these anymore, please send me an email so I can remove you.
 And know that I truly appreciate you sharing your sacred time with me.

-Enjoy and celebrate your life and the lives of others.
-In doing so, be happy.
-And may you all sow the seeds of and reap the rewards of peace, love, and miracles, and make sure you also celebrate your unique individuality and your incredible awesomeness.
+Enjoy and celebrate your life and the lives of others, and in doing so, be happy.
+And may you all sow the seeds of, and reap the rewards of, peace, love, and miracles, and make sure you also celebrate your own unique individuality and your incredible awesomeness.

 RD